sdthomas91/brain-trainer/README.md

 - [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.

-- [W3CSchools](https://www.w3schools.com/) W3C schools used to reinforce CSS understanding
+- [W3CSchools](https://www.w3schools.com/) W3C schools used for CSS/HTML confirmation

 - [MDN Web Docs](https://developer.mozilla.org/) : For Pattern Validation code.
 Code was modified to better fit my needs and to match an Irish phone number layout to ensure correct validation.
 Tutorial Found [Here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/tel#Pattern_validation)

 - [StackOverflow](https://stackoverflow.com/) : For coding validation and tips on refining code.
-Also used for code snippets customised with my own css.
+Also used for code snippets customised with my own css or JS.

-- [BootStrap Pricing](https://getbootstrap.com/docs/4.0/examples/pricing/#) : Used bootstrap template for pricing structure as it provides a nice clean setup - will completely restyle but saved a lot of time on setting up the blocks

-- [Sitepoint](https://www.sitepoint.com/community/t/center-text-and-container-inside-a-circle/102963/2) : thread found on sitepoint helped to refresh how to center vertically and horizontally

-- [CSS Tricks](https://css-tricks.com/using-webp-images) : Used to better understand the use of WebP and fallback JPG for a smoother/faster page load
+- [CodePen](https://codepen.io/samueldthomas91/pen/oNJVxYx) : Codepen was used to explore examples of the game style I wanted to implement.
+I also used codepen to build my JS logic as it was easier to view and edit.
+My final codepen before transferring it back to codeanywhere can be found [HERE](https://codepen.io/samueldthomas91/pen/OJrKNgP)

 ### Content

-- Google Bard AI was used to generate around 50% of the website copy
+- Colour and content completely designed by myself

 - Psychological properties of colours text in the README.md was found [here](http://www.colour-affects.co.uk/psychological-properties-of-colours)